Don’s Swordfish Lights the Way

 Don's Swordfish Pin

-I’d like to also take this opportunity to thank all of you who made the Don’s Sword fish pin sell out so quickly.
+I’d like to also take this opportunity to thank all of you who made the first Don’s Sword fish pin sell out so quickly.
 I’m glad you guys love them so much.
-We’ve got designs in the works for more Don’s tributes so let me know if you’d like us to put more out.
+We’ve got more Don’s tributes including stickers and shirts so check them out too.